Data-Nish/my-learning-journey/README.md

 # LOOPS

 Performing a certain part of the code more than once is called a loop.
+Looping is the process in which we have a some code that gets executed repeatedly until a particular condition is satisfied.
+There are two kinds of loops used in python -

+01. For - The for statement is used to loop over a group or collection of data for num in range(0,10): print(num)

+2. While - The while statement simply loops until a condition is evaluates to False count = 0 while count <10: print(count) count=+1

+# Data Structures
+List

+Tuple

+Dictionary